AlexandraNoriega/mybot_ws/README.md

 roslaunch mybot_gazebo mybot_world.launch
 ``

-To start mapping run, this line will save the sensor data located in the robot, in this case the robot use *Hokuyo laser*
+To start mapping we will execute a launch file.
+This line will save the sensor data located in the robot, in this case the robot uses a *Hokuyo laser*

 ``
 roslaunch mybot_navigation gmapping_demo.launch
 ``

-Open rviz to watch the progress of map creation
+Open rviz to verify the progress of map creation

 ``
 roslaunch mybot_description mybot_rviz_gmapping.launch